 2. In Bullish Markets What do Bulls do?

-Buyers drive prices higher.
+When buyers outweigh the sellers they drive prices higher.
 In a bull market, stocks continuously rise.
-As a result, prices are more expensive.
+As a result, prices are more expensive and PE ratios get out of wack.
 Which means buying large cap stocks can be more difficult with small brokerage accounts.

 That being said, bull markets are great for retirement portfolios.
 Naturally, bullish trends are great to trade because of the ability to go long.
 It's simple to go long, whereas going short (being a bear or bearish) is a lot more challenging.